apache/tapestry-5/54_RELEASE_NOTES.md

 far up the DOM above the FormFragment's client-side element should be searched when determining visibility.
 This may resurface in the future as a CSS expression, but is currently not supported.

+## ExceptionReport Page

+The default exception report page has been modified to display a list of threads.

 ## Symbol tapestry.asset-path-prefix

 The definition of the symbol 'tapestry.asset-path-prefix' has changed; it no longer includes the leading and trailing